All Products

 Synchronize users across nodes

 Slurm does not provide a centralized user authentication service.
-When you run the sbatch command to submit jobs to the Slurm-managed cluster, the jobs may fail to be executed if the account of the user who submits the jobs does not exist on the node that is selected to execute the jobs.
-To resolve this issue, you can configure Lightweight Directory Access Protocol (LDAP) for the Slurm-managed cluster to manage users.
-LDAP serves as a centralized backend Service for authentication.
-This way, Slurm can authenticate user identities based on the Service.
-Perform the following operations:
+When you use the sbatch command to submit jobs, the jobs may fail if the submitting user's account does not exist on the node selected to execute the jobs.
+To resolve this issue, you can configure Lightweight Directory Access Protocol (LDAP) for the Slurm-managed cluster.
+LDAP serves as a centralized backend service for authentication, allowing Slurm to authenticate user identities.

 View the LDAP backend pod and its associated Service